Thameslink Programme: St Pancras International station

 Two new low-level platforms at St Pancras International which accept 12-carriage trains replaced the old station and opened on 9 December 2007.
 It allows for better interchange with other forms of transport; it has seven escalators, and also two lifts to allow people with impaired mobility to use the station; and it is covered by CCTV.
 'Fit-out' works began in summer 2006 (following the decision by the DfT to provide a further £60–65 million for the High Speed 1 project).

 King's Cross Thameslink station

 King's Cross Thameslink station closed in 2007 with trains calling instead at St Pancras International using the new low-level platforms at the north end of that station.
 The Pentonville Road entrance of the old King's Cross Thameslink station remained open to provide pedestrian access to King's Cross St. Pancras tube station between 07:00 and 20:00 Mondays to Fridays until its closure on 23 March 2020 in response to the COVID-19 pandemic.
+Transport for London confirmed that there were no plans to reopen the entrance due to staffing and renovation costs.